jonweiler/jonweiler.github.io/index.md

     </div><!-- /.page-lead -->

 <p><h2><center>Survival Trial is an Adventure Race like no other.
-Each Trial brings relevant survival situations to a strategy based Adventure Race.
+Each Trial brings realistic survival situations to a strategy based Adventure Race.
 Survival Trial Arenas encompass over 120 square miles of beautifully rugged terrain in NE New Mexico.</center></h2></p>

 <p><h2><center>Relevant survival scenarios are designed to challenge your body, mind, and spirit, all while giving each Competitor the opportunity to learn new skills.</p></center></h2>